cpfergus1/IRS_form_scrape/README.md

 ## Notes to potential future employer

 This was my very first full python application that I am excited to share with you!
+I beleive the most difficult part of this challenge was navigating my way through BeautifulSoup and getting